Functional-Feline-Society/blog/_drafts/http4s-p4.md

 Whilst the http4s API is not completely intuitive, I have to check the docs every time I want to set up a Server, the requirements of the API do read well once they are written.
 To configure our server we do the following:

-/..
-Insert server code
+### Server builder
+{% highlight scala %}
 server <- EmberServerBuilder
- .default[IO]              // create instance
+  .default[IO]
- .withHost(ipv4"0.0.0.0")  // setup
+  .withHost(ipv4"0.0.0.0")
   .withPort(port"8080")
   .withHttpApp(httpApp)
   .build
+{% endhighlight %}

-We first need to choose a backend, we chose Ember.
+We first need to choose a backend, we chose [Ember](https://mvnrepository.com/artifact/org.http4s/http4s-ember-server).
 Then we use the builder pattern provided by http4s to create a server.
-You will notice there is an `httpApp` parameter.
-If you inspect the type for `httpApp` you will find that it’s a Kleisli[IO, Request[IO], Response[IO]] - [Kleisli](https://typelevel.org/cats/datatypes/kleisli.html) is a case class wrapping Request[IO] => IO[Response[IO]].
-Kleisli can be used to leverage a number of combinators and typeclasses provided by cats-core - e.g. SemigroupK for combining Routes.
-If you want to know more about Kleisli go [here](INSERT A GOOD LINK), for practical purposes you can think of it as a way to mount the routes, deal with some errors, etc.
-It is also possible to combine routes(because kleisli) using the `<+>` combinator from `SemigroupK` between routes, which is really handy in more complex scenarios.
-There is an example of it in [the http4s docs](https://http4s.org/v0.23/docs/service.html#running-your-service)

-Our httpApp is composed of a combined set of routes that dictate how Requests should be handled, as well as a fallback in the event no routes are matched `.orNotFound`.
-As can be seen on lines 25:27 of SantasServer.scala.
+Here we specify the interface and port to bind to (`0.0.0.0` & `8080`) as well as the http application to expose.
 Finally, `.build` constructs our `Resource[IO, Server]` object that encapsulates how to start and safely shutdown our web server.

+### A little about Kleisli's
+Towards the end of the code snippet above you will notice there is an `httpApp` parameter being passed to `withHttpApp`.
+If you inspect the type for `httpApp` you will find that it’s a `Kleisli[IO, Request[IO], Response[IO]]`.
+[Kleisli](https://typelevel.org/cats/datatypes/kleisli.html) is a case class wrapping `Request[IO] => IO[Response[IO]]`. `Kleisli` can be used to leverage a number of combinators and typeclasses provided by cats-core - e.g. `SemigroupK` for combining Routes.

+For practical purposes you can think of `Kleisli` as a way to mount the routes, deal with some errors, etc.
+It is also possible to combine routes using the `<+>` combinator from `SemigroupK` between routes as seen in [the example in the http4s docs](https://http4s.org/v0.23/docs/service.html#running-your-service).

+If you'd like to learn more about Kleisli check out the video [here](https://www.youtube.com/watch?v=qL6Viix3npA).

+### Routes
+Our httpApp is composed of a combined set of routes that dictate how Requests should be handled, as well as a fallback in the event no routes are matched `.orNotFound` - as seen in the snippet below.

+{% highlight scala %}
+httpApp = Router(
+  "/"         -> SantasRoutes.ledger(addressBookService, consignmentService),
+  "/internal" -> StatusRoutes.route
+).orNotFound
+{% endhighlight %}

+`Router` lets us combine routes under a specified prefix for each route.

-Moving on to `SantasRoutes.scala` we can see an example of how to define a Route that matches a GET request.
+Lets look at an example of how to define a Route that matches a GET request.
+In `SantasRoutes.scala` we can find the snippet below.

+{% highlight scala %}
+  def ledger(addressBookService: SantasAddressBookService, consignmentService: ConsignmentService): HttpRoutes[IO] =
+    HttpRoutes.of[IO] {
+      case GET -> Root / "list" / lastName / firstName =>
+        Ok(
+          consignmentService.getConsignment(FullName(firstName, lastName))
+        )
+{% endhighlight %}

 Line 11 has a lot to unpack - the pattern match here is saying that we want to match `GET` requests for resources that match `/list` with an additional two trailing segments that we wish to capture as path variables.

 Lines 12 and 13 then say that we want to respond with a 200 OK containing whatever we find when we call `getConsignment` with the full name provided in path variables.
 At this point you may be wondering how our `IO[ChristmasConsignment]` is converted into an actual HTTP response.